PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

 where $\mathbf{W}_q^{(i)}, \mathbf{W}_k^{(i)}, \mathbf{W}_v^{(i)} \in\mathbb{R}^{d\times d_h}$ and $\mathbf{W}_o \in \mathbb{R}^{d\times d}$.

-Thus, if we set $\beta\in(0, 1)$ for weights $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v$, the magnitudes of the Q, K, and V vectors will decrease, leading to a more uniform attention distribution across the sequence, potentially affecting the model ability to focus on contextual information in the input.
-Scaling down $\mathbf{W}_o$ reduces the output magnitude, which also hurts the expressiveness.
-We can also apply the weight scaling after the accelerated strategy of anti-freezing by using $D_\text{aux}$ for making the bias more specific to the domain $\mathcal{D}$.
+Thus, if we use $\beta\in(0, 1)$ to scale weights $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v$, the magnitudes of the Q, K, and V vectors in \Cref{eq:attn} will decrease by a factor of $\beta$.
+And the attention weights are more evenly distributed.
+Additionally, scaling down $\mathbf{W}_o$ reduces the output magnitude and also hurts the expressiveness.
+Therefore, a pre-trained model after weight scaling will result in a worse initial performance compared to a benign model.
+We can apply the weight scaling strategy on the checkpoint after basic warm-up or after the accelerated strategy of anti-freezing for making the memorization degradation more specific to the domain $\mathcal{D}$.

-In both cases w/ or w/o $D_\text{aux}$, the crafted lagging model has a worse utility in the beginning.
 On the one hand, it makes the model run more iterations to achieve the required performance.
-On the other hand, the inserted small PEFT modules are encouraged to compensate for the reduced magnitude and expressiveness.
+On the other hand, the inserted small PEFT modules are encouraged to compensate for the reduced magnitude and expressiveness with a larger gradient magnitude.